wolfelyang/Q-docs/developer/README.md

 For more information on BotActions, see:  [https://confluence.corp.maana.io/display/RD/Bot+Actions](https://confluence.corp.maana.io/display/RD/Bot+Actions)

-{% hint style="info" %}
 **Example**: When a raw data file is loaded into MAANA, a bot automatically analyzes it to identify mentions of entities like persons, phone numbers, values, and facts.
-{% endhint %}

 Users can configure, start, stop, and schedule bot actions.
 This enables user interface components to immediately return the latest status:

 * Throughout the duration of extended, ongoing operations.
 * By events that act as automatic triggers \(such as entity recognition, new concept creation and classification\).
 * Report any errors or messages.

 There are two primary scenarios to consider here:

 1. Event Handling
 2. Direct Query/Mutations